harley-mckee/nyc-crime/README.md

 ## Methodology

-**SQLite Database and Tables:**
+**SQLite Tables and Data Sources:**

-* Created SQLite database `nypd_crimes_db` to store tables relevant for analysis.
 * `nypd_crimes`
   * Data from [NYPD Complaint Data Historic.](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i)
   * Contains 8.35M valid felony, misdemeanor, and violation crimes reported to the New York City Police Department (NYPD) from 2006 to the end of 2022.
 * `crime_types`
   * Re-classifies and groups the specific crime descriptions in the `OFNS_DESC` column into 11 more-easily analyzable `offense_group`s such as `Violent Crimes` and `Property Crimes`.
   * Groupings were carefully refined by referencing the New York State Penal Code and Uniform Crime Reporting System (UCR) classifications.
+  * Ensured alignment with the UCR violent crime definition.
-  * Used research and personal judgment to classify crime types in cases where no universal standard exists.
+  * Used research and personal judgment to classify crime types in cases where no UCR standard exists.
 * `population_boroughs`
   *  Contains the `borough_population` for each year from 2000 to 2030 (predicted)
   *  Used linear interpolation with NY Census data to fill in yearly data points between the decennial census years where borough populations were recorded in 2000, 2010, 2020, 2030 (NYC government's population projection)